 Besides being self-taught, she joined several workshops and worked together with naturephotographer Terje Hellsjø as her mentor.
 A workshop with Bruce Barnbaum and New York based editor and curator Julie Grahame gave a lot of inspiration too.

-Antje has participated in several exhibitions in Norway and had a solo exhibition in 2014.
+Antje has participated in several exhibitions, national in Norway and international, and had a solo exhibition in 2014.

 She arranges basic photo workshops, northern light workshops, creative photography workshops and glacier workshops.
 (Have a look at the workshop page)